AminaOti/AutomateGymBooking/README.md

 Like a damsel in distress I needed something to save me- I needed Automation.
 Thankfully, to the rescue came this Selenium project which books my gym slot at the moment the clock strikes 00:00 (yes Cinderella you will go to the ball  *** cough ***  gym).
 Praise the Lord for automation! (and pray it doesn't take my job).

 Please give my code a look and let me know if it has encouraged you to automate something.
-Also, a special thank you Dragomir Enachi for inspiring me with his project:_https://github.ibm.com/Dragomir-Enachi/lta-tennis-court-booking_
+Also, a special thank you to Dragomir Enachi for inspiring me with his project:_https://github.ibm.com/Dragomir-Enachi/lta-tennis-court-booking_

 _contact me on: amina.oti@ibm.com_